liv3rise/lvrs-portfolio/README.md

 npm i
 ```

-Starting a dev server for live development
+🚀 Starting a dev server for live development

 ```bash
 npm run dev
 ```

-Building
+🔨 Building

 ```bash
 npm run build
 ```

-## Tools Used
+## ⚒️ Tools Used

-- Vanilla HTML and JS
+- 🏵️ Vanilla HTML and JS
-- SCSS
+- 🎨 SCSS
-- Vite
+- ✨ Vite
+- 🎬 GSAP
+- 💭 Tippy.js
+- 📋 Clipboard.js
-- A bit of ❤️
+- ❤️ A bit of Love

-## Can I use it?
+## 🤔 Can I use it?
 If you really want to, then you are free to modify and use this portfolio for yourself, that's what open source is for!